sai-rathod/evershop-app/README.md

-# 🚀 Evershop E-commerce app:
+# 🚀 Evershop E-commerce Application:
 A production-ready CI/CD pipeline that automates infrastructure provisioning, application deployment, and monitoring on AWS EKS using industry-standard DevOps tools.

 ---